NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     the per-coordinate differences between initial and optimized normalized camera quaternions, multiplied by this weight, and then squared.
 No robust threshold is used to attenuate this term.

---translation-weight <double (default: 0.0)>
-    A higher weight will penalize more camera center deviations from the original configuration.
-This adds to the cost function the per-coordinate differences between initial and optimized camera positions, multiplied by this weight, and then squared.
-No robust threshold is used to attenuate this term.

 --camera-weight <double (default: 0.0)>
     The weight to give to the constraint that the camera positions/orientations